lauk20/AudioSteganography/README.md

 To view converted image:
 1. Audacity is recommended, use the spectrogram viewer in the program.
 Support: https://manual.audacityteam.org/man/spectrogram_view.html
 2. Any spectrogram viewer that works as well as Audacity (a good audio editing software).

+If you want to append a raw message chunk directly to the wav file (this is something extra we did):
+1. "./alternate [encode/decode] [filename] [OPTIONAL for decode: message]"

 Tips: Using linear for Scale and greyscale for Scheme spectrogram settings seems to produce a nice looking image!

 ## Limitations
 1. The limit for the size of Least Significant Bit encoding is 1000 bytes.
 It is a hard-coded limit.
+It is currently built for text-based encoding (it reads for a null byte (00000000) and stops reading once it finds it)
 2. There is currently a hard-coded audio duration of 5 seconds, max frequency of 17 kHz, min frequency of 200 Hz, for the image to audio converter.

 ## Development Log
+### 1/1/22
+**Kenny Lau:** Worked on math explanation for slides and README.

 ### 12/28/21
 **Kenny Lau:** Finished up image to audio section of write-up (may need some editing later).
 Worked on documentation for README.